quipucords/qpc/docs/source/man.rst

 Viewing the Details Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ``qpc report details`` command retrieves a detailed report that contains the unprocessed facts that are gathered during a scan.
-These facts are the raw output from Network, vCenter, and Satellite scans, as applicable.
+These facts are the raw output from Network, vCenter, Satellite, Openshift and Ansible scans, as applicable.

 **qpc report details (--scan-job** *scan_job_identifier* **|** **--report** *report_identifier* **)** **(--json|--csv)** **--output-file** *path* **[--mask]**